evolvingstuff/vdw2/content/posts/response-to-vitamin-d-fortification-varies-from-1-to-10-nmol-per-100-iu-daily-review.md

 1. Poor level of some B vitamins

-1. <a href="/posts/boron-improves-magnesium-absorption-and-may-help-vitamin-d-non-responders-aug-2015low-boron" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015|Low Boron">Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015|Low Boron</a>
+1. <a href="/posts/boron-improves-magnesium-absorption-and-may-help-vitamin-d-non-responders" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Boron improves magnesium absorption and may help vitamin D non-responders – Aug 2015">Low Boron</a>

 &nbsp;&nbsp;&nbsp;&nbsp;39% increase in vitamin D levels: low Boron diet to Boron replete diet.
 3 mg of Boron/day for 49 days

-1. Poor gut, <a href="/posts/strong-association-of-non-alcoholic-fatty-liver-disease-and-low-vitamin-dfatty-liver" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Strong association of non alcoholic fatty liver disease and low vitamin D|fatty liver">Strong association of non alcoholic fatty liver disease and low vitamin D|fatty liver</a>
+1. Poor gut, <a href="/posts/strong-association-of-non-alcoholic-fatty-liver-disease-and-low-vitamin-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Strong association of non alcoholic fatty liver disease and low vitamin D">fatty liver</a>

 1. People who are extremely deficient will have virtually no response until their levels start to be respored

 1. Elderly have about 1/4 the absorption of Vitamin D from their intestines

-1. <a href="/posts/poor-absorption-of-vitamin-d-is-strongly-related-to-type-of-gut-bacteria-dec-2020poor-gut-bacteria" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria">Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020|Poor gut bacteria</a>
+1. <a href="/posts/poor-absorption-of-vitamin-d-is-strongly-related-to-type-of-gut-bacteria" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Poor absorption of Vitamin D is strongly related to type of gut bacteria – Dec 2020">Poor gut bacteria</a>

 &nbsp;&nbsp;&nbsp;&nbsp;<a href="/posts/vitamin-d-is-aided-by-probiotics-review-of-rcts" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Vitamin D is aided by probiotics (review of RCTs) – Dec 2020">Vitamin D is aided by probiotics (review of RCTs) – Dec 2020</a>